 “Do things for people not because of who they are or what they do in return, but because of who you are.” – American rabbi, Harold S. Kushner

-Type 8s value justice but can sometimes come across as aggressive and direct rather than gentle and warm.
+Enneagram 8s value justice but can sometimes come across as aggressive and direct rather than gentle and warm.
 Model acting justly by always treating others with kindness and respect.
 Extend more grace than judgment whenever possible, beginning with your treatment of yourself.
-Your kids will likely follow your lead in their interactions with you and other people, so teach by example.
+Your kids will likely follow your lead in their interactions with you and others, so teach by example.
 Kindness usually speaks louder than reproach.